SClemson49/Snitches-get-Stiches/README.md

 * have the enemies start moving randomly, 'insane' mode
 * OR have the enemies start moving progressivly faster
 * endless mode
+* every time the snitch is caught, add enemies to the field.

+### Post project reflection:
+    I believe I set my expectations way too high for myself!
+I feel if I had picked a more obtainable game to create, I would have been more succesful in creating a finished product.
+Although I learned a lot, I am unhappy with the game as is, but there is always room for improvement.